Welcome to today's edition of the Rush 24-7 podcast.

 And he seems to be ahead among them in the primary so far.

-Really, Morton, why is this a surprise?
+Really, Mort, why is this a surprise?

-I'm sitting here, I'm watching all of this analysis last night, not just on Fox all over the place.
+I'm sitting here, I'm watching all of this analysis last night, not just on Fox, all over the place.

 Iowa, you had a bunch of independents that are allowed to vote.